 Leverage call forwarding to connect distinct numbers

 Let’s say I have an IVR with two key options, which routes calls to my Billing team on Key 1 and my general Support team on Key 2.
-My IVR will look like this in the Smartflow Editor.
+My IVR will look like this in the Smartflows Editor.

 Now, I’ll add the “Ring To” widget under Key 1.
 Instead of choosing an agent or team, I’ll route to another Aircall number.
 In this instance, I’ll route to a number called “U.S. Billing”.